 Basic Operations Practice Questions

-1. Edward ascends to the top of a mountain over the course of two days.
+1. Ryland ascends to the top of a mountain over the course of two days.
 On Friday, he ascends 482 feet.
 He ascends another 362 feet on Saturday.
 How many feet did he ascend in all?

 1. 848 feet